SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits

-\textbf{Step 1(Concentration of (OLS-WLS):} We now state a concentration lemma that is key to proving the regret of \sp.
-This lemma is novel for our proof because we must estimate the underlying covariance matrix $\bSigma_*$ using OLS estimator for $\Gamma$ rounds.
-Then use the estimation $\wSigma_\Gamma$ in WLS estimator.
-We define the variance concentration good event till $\Gamma$ using our forced exploration as:
+We first state a concentration lemma that is key to proving this upper bound.
+This lemma is novel for our proof because we estimate the underlying covariance matrix $\bSigma_*$ using OLS estimator for $\Gamma$ rounds.
+We then use the estimation $\wSigma_\Gamma$ in the WLS estimator.
+For our lemma, we first define the variance concentration good event under $\Gamma$ rounds of forced exploration as:

-\begin{lemma} \textbf{(OLS-WLS Concentration Lemma)} After $\Gamma$ samples of exploration, we can show that $\Pb\left(\xi^{var}_\delta(\Gamma)\right)\geq 1 -8\delta$ where, $C > 0$ is a constant. \end{lemma}
+\begin{lemma} \textbf{(OLS-WLS Concentration Lemma)} After $\Gamma$ samples of exploration, we can show that $\Pb\left(\xi^{var}_\delta(\Gamma)\right)\geq 1 -8\delta,$ where $C > 0$ is a constant. \end{lemma}